Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Experimental Results

 \section{Experimental Results}

 In this section, we conduct several simulations to show the efficiency of the proposed algorithms and their superiority over the baseline algorithm.
-We have used \textsc{Matlab} and some functions of the toolbox: \\\url{https://github.com/canyilu/Tensor-tensor-product-toolbox} to implement the proposed algorithm using a laptop computer with 2.60 GHz Intel(R) Core(TM) i7-5600U processor and 8GB memory.
-The algorithms are compared in terms of running time and relative error defined as follows
+We have used \textsc{Matlab} and some functions of the toolbox: \\\url{https://github.com/canyilu/Tensor-tensor-product-toolbox} to implement the proposed algorithms using a laptop computer with 2.60 GHz Intel(R) Core(TM) i7-5600U processor and 8GB memory.
+The algorithms are compared in terms of running time and relative error, defined as follows

+The Peak Signal-to-Noise Ratio (PSNR) is also used to compare the quality of images.
+The PSNR of two images $\underline{\bf X}$ and $\underline{\bf Y}$ is defined as

-\begin{exa} Let us generate random data tensors $\underline{\bf X}$ and $\underline{\bf Y}$ with zero mean and unit variance of size $n\times n\times n$ with the tubal rank 50, where $n=200,300,400,500$.
-Then, the basic TGSVD and two proposed randomized TGSVD algorithms (Algorithms \ref{ALG:RGTSVD1} and \ref{ALG:RGTSVD1}) are applied to the mentioned data tensor.
-We set the oversampling as $50$ in both Algorithms \ref{ALG:RGTSVD1} and \ref{ALG:RGTSVD2}.
+where ${\rm MSE}=\frac{||\underline{\X}-\underline{\Y}||_F^2}{{\rm num}(\underline{\X})}$ and ``num($\underline{\bf X}$)'' stands for the number of elements of the data tensor $\underline{\bf X}$.
+The implemented algorithms are available at the GitHub repository at \\ \url{https://github.com/SalmanAhmadi-Asl/Tubal_GSVD}. \begin{exa} ({\bf Synthetic data tensors}) Let us generate random data tensors $\underline{\bf X}$ and $\underline{\bf Y}$ with zero mean and unit variance of size $n\times n\times n,$ and the tubal rank 50, where $n=200,300,400,500$.
+Then, the basic TGSVD and two proposed randomized TGSVD algorithms (Algorithms \ref{ALG:RGTSVD1} and \ref{ALG:RGTSVD2}) are applied to the mentioned data tensors.
+We set the oversampling parameters as $50$ in both Algorithms \ref{ALG:RGTSVD1} and \ref{ALG:RGTSVD2}.
 The running times of the algorithms are shown in Figure \ref{fig_1} and the corresponding relative errors achieved by them are reported in Table \ref{Table1}.
-From Figure \ref{fig_1}, for $n=300,400,500$ we achieve $\times 55,\, \times 37.9,$ and $\times 11.01$ speed-up, respectively.
+From Figure \ref{fig_1}, for $n=300,400,500$ we achieve $\times 55\, \times 37.9,$ and $\times 11.01$ speed-up, respectively.
 So, in all scenarios, we have more than one order of magnitude acceleration.
 Also from Table \ref{Table1}, we see that the difference between the relative errors of the algorithms is negligible.
 So, we can provide satisfying results, in much less time than the baseline algorithm \ref{ALG:GTSVD}.
-This shows the superiority of the proposed algorithms compared to the baseline methods for handling large-scale data tensors.
+This shows the superiority of the proposed algorithms compared to the baseline method for handling large-scale data tensors.

 \end{exa}